jorisvink/sanctum/docs/purgatory-rx.md

   number comes from the fact that sanctum has a packet pool of 1024 packets in total and we account for the fact that 1023 packets may be waiting in the ring queue for confess.

+Note that the anti-replay checks are done again in the confess process.